DavisTownsend/Marketing-Analytics/README.md

 # Marketing-Analytics

+#Fish preferences
-#Fish Preferences: This is the first homework assignment for Marketing Analysis which builds a binomial logit model from scratch and looks at how market shares change when prices change
+This is the first homework assignment for Marketing Analysis which builds a binomial logit model from scratch and looks at how market shares change when prices change